Myles Straw Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the top team ERA across all league pitching staffs (3.72).
+- The Blue Jays have a 3.71 team ERA that ranks second across all league pitching staffs.

-- Ryu makes the start for the Blue Jays, his fifth of the season.
-He is 2-1 with a 1.89 ERA and 15 strikeouts in 19 2/3 innings pitched.
+- Kikuchi will aim to claim his 10th victory when he gets the start for the Blue Jays, his 26th of the season.
+He is 9-4 with a 3.52 ERA and 138 strikeouts in 133 2/3 innings pitched.

-- The lefty's last time out was on Sunday against the Cincinnati Reds, when he tossed five innings, surrendering no earned runs while allowing four hits.
+- In his last time out on Tuesday, the left-hander threw 4 2/3 innings against the Baltimore Orioles, allowing three earned runs while surrendering seven hits.

-- In four games this season, the 36-year-old has an ERA of 1.89, with 7.1 strikeouts per nine innings.
-Opponents are hitting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.